 The foreign currency transactions of each group entity are translated into the functional currency of that entity using the exchange rates prevailing at the date of the transaction.
 All monetary assets and liabilities in foreign currencies are retranslated at rates of exchange ruling on the reporting date.
-Foreign exchange gains and losses resulting from the retranslation and settlement of these items are recognised in the statement of comprehensive income.
-The rate of exchange between the USD and Sterling at the reporting date was 1.4849 (2014: 1.6677).
+Foreign exchange gains and losses resulting from the retranslation and settlement of these items are recognised in frofit and loss.
+The rate of exchange between the USD and Sterling at the reporting date was 1.4381 (2015: 1.4849).

-d) Operating Income
+e) Operating Income